angewandte-codinglab/pico-materials/README.md

 # Pico Materials

-Code snippets for the course "A Hackers Toolbox" by [Ulrich Formann](https://ul.fo)
+Code snippets from the course "A Hackers Toolbox" by [Ulrich Formann](https://ul.fo)

 ## Getting started